skit-ai/skit-pipelines/README.rst

 1. Add an entry to the :code:`CHANGELOG.md`.
 2. Create a new tag with updated semver and push, our github actions take care of pushing the image to our private ECR.
 3. Run :code:`make all`.
-This will rebuild all the pipeline yamls.
+This will rebuild all the pipeline yamls and update the docs.
 This will create a secrets dir.
 Doesn't work if you don't have s3 credentials.
 4. Run :code:`source secrets/env.sh` You may not have this if you aren't part of skit.ai.
 5. Upload the yamls to `kubeflow ui <https://www.kubeflow.org/docs/components/pipelines/sdk/build-pipeline/#option-1-compile-and-then-upload-in-ui>`_ or `use it via the sdk <https://www.kubeflow.org/docs/components/pipelines/sdk/build-pipeline/#option-2-run-the-pipeline-using-kubeflow-pipelines-sdk-client>`_.